reilabs/llvm-to-cairo/crates/flo/README.md

 # `FlatLowered` Intermediate Representation

-The `FlatLowered` Object format (`FLO`) is an intermediate representation for the LLVM to Cairo project that is based on Cairo's `FlatLowered` but tailored for our use-case.
+The `FlatLowered` Object format (`FLO`) is an intermediate representation for the Hieratika project that is based on Cairo's `FlatLowered` but tailored for our use-case.

 In particular, it removes any dependency on the [Salsa](https://github.com/salsa-rs/salsa) database structures, as well as:

 - Allowing round-tripping to and from `FlatLowered`.
-- Forming the basis of the `.flo` (FlatLowered Object) object format for exchange between tools in the LTC pipeline.
+- Forming the basis of the `.flo` (FlatLowered Object) object format for exchange between tools in the Hieratika pipeline.
 - Adding support for features (such as linkage and relocations) that are not supported by the `FlatLowered`.